 Once you have successfully negotiated the barrier on Twin Peaks Boulevard, cross the street and bear to your right to find the stairs leading up to Noe Peak.

-Gently climb the trail as the wooden steps are somewhat uneven.
 Pause and look back frequently to savor the views of SF and Eureka Peak on the same frame.

-If you trek up here around sunset, the views of the sun disappearing behind the Pacific Ocean is nothing short of spectacular.
-Even after seeing this phenomenal event multiple times in the past, it still never fails to captivate me.
+If you trek up here around sunset, the views of the sun disappearing behind the Pacific Ocean are nothing short of spectacular.

 Take a few snaps of Eureka Peak and SF from this vantage point.
-Admittedly, Eureka Peak is the more photogenic of the two peaks.

 Watch your step as you navigate back down to the trailhead where you came from along Twin Peaks Boulevard.
-The trailhead for the steps leading up to Eureka Peak should be visible from here.

 C. Eureka Peak (Northern Hill)

-To the north of Noe Peak is Eureka Peak.
 Eureka Peak is slightly larger than Noe Peak and indisputably the more popular one.

 Its peak provides sweeping unobstructed views of the SF skyline as well as the Golden Gate Bridge.